Too Good To Be True? Finding Your Horse’s “Happy Place”

 Have a consistent “yes” and “no”.

 Horses are just like the rest of us: they thrive on positive feedback.
-In establishing your riding parameters, you must communicate “yes” and “no” regularly and consistently.
+In establishing your riding parameters, you must communicate "yes" (harmonizing) and "no" (resisting) regularly and consistently.
 In fact, you might need to communicate one or the other message as quickly as stride to stride!
-If you communicate less frequently, you will not be helping the horse and he may end up wondering – what am I doing wrong?
+Be sure to communicate frequently enough so that your horse won't end up wondering - what am I doing wrong?

 Many riders use a low, soft “goooood” voice aid to reinforce the correct response from the horse, however, the same effect can be gained by saying “yes” through the body.
 If you can find a “yes” answer physically (release of your joints, following through the seat versus resisting, or allowing through all your aids), you can communicate the “yes” message faster than you can say it.
 And this is the way your horse can find his happy place – because he knows where he stands and gets regular and consistent feedback quickly enough to be able to respond to it and find his place of comfort.